rolandjlevy/js-drawing-app/notes.md

 + [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/API/Element/mousedown_event)

 ### Improvements
-+ make the swatches radio buttons so they have an on/off state
 + look at scrolling issue in mobile view - make canvas resize to fit full width.
 Look at ResizeObserver object and see https://stackoverflow.com/questions/4288253/html5-canvas-100-width-height-of-viewport
 + bug: when tools has focus it activates drawing
 + make tools UI into an object